rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 <span class="caption">Listing 2-3: Adding code to generate a random
 number</span>

-First, we add a `use` line: `use rand::Rng`.
+First, we add the line `use rand::Rng`.
 The `Rng` trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
 Chapter 10 will cover traits in detail.

 Next, we’re adding two lines in the middle.
-The `rand::thread_rng` function will give us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
+In the first line, we call the `rand::thread_rng` function that gives us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
 Then we call the `gen_range` method on the random number generator.
 This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng` statement.
 The `gen_range` method takes a range expression as an argument and generates a random number in the range.
-The kind of range expression we’re using here takes the form `start..end`.
-It’s inclusive on the lower bound but exclusive on the upper bound, so we need to specify `1..101` to request a number between 1 and 100.
-Alternatively, we could pass the range `1..=100`, which is equivalent.
+The kind of range expression we’re using here takes the form `start..end` and is inclusive on the lower bound but exclusive on the upper bound, so we need to specify `1..101` to request a number between 1 and
+100. Alternatively, we could pass the range `1..=100`, which is equivalent.

 > Note: You won’t just know which traits to use and which methods and functions
-> to call from a crate.
-Instructions for using a crate are in each crate’s
+> to call from a crate, so each crate has documentation with instructions for
-> documentation.
-Another neat feature of Cargo is that you can run the `cargo
+> using it.
+Another neat feature of Cargo is that running the `cargo doc
-> doc --open` command, which will build documentation provided by all of your
+> --open` command will build documentation provided by all of your dependencies
-> dependencies locally and open it in your browser.
-If you’re interested in
+> locally and open it in your browser.
+If you’re interested in other
-> other functionality in the `rand` crate, for example, run `cargo doc --open`
+> functionality in the `rand` crate, for example, run `cargo doc --open` and
-> and click `rand` in the sidebar on the left.
+> click `rand` in the sidebar on the left.

-The second line that we added to the middle of the code prints the secret number.
+The second new line prints the secret number.
 This is useful while we’re developing the program to be able to test it, but we’ll delete it from the final version.
 It’s not much of a game if the program prints the answer as soon as it starts!

 Try running the program a few times: